 If You Can’t Name the Elephant in the Room, At Least Name the Elephant in Your Mind

 For obvious reasons, this rarely happens.
-Among the elephants you won’t hear named in a business setting are:
+Among the truths that you won’t hear named in a business setting are:

 - “Our employees have lost all faith in us”